 ‘Crafty’ patrons arrive from towns and villages across Northern New Brunswick and Gaspé, including the Mi”kmaq First Nation at Pointe-a-la-Croix, on the Quebec side of the Restigouche River.

-Graphic designer John Van Horne of Campbellton figures Camille and Alain are Campbellton’s Business People of the Century.
+Graphic designer John Van Horne figures Camille and Alain are Campbellton’s Business People of the Century.
 Hands down.

 Marian Humphrey would agree.
 “The Laforests instill trust,” she says, then shares a story.
 “I hadn’t sewed anything since aprons in Grade 8,” she recalls, “and I went to see if it made sense to have my mother’s old sewing machine serviced.
 Camille’s response was, ‘Most certainly!
 This is an excellent machine … most parts are made of metal rather than the plastic used today’.”

 Notice the not-so-subtle reference to product quality from an era that’s gone and ain’t coming back.

 Humphrey, a retired high school teacher who knows a thing or two about crowds and mayhem, describes the annual sale at Camille and Son as ‘crazy’ — meaning, the joint’s rocking.
 “A line-up everywhere,” she says, “but when they wait on you, you’re the most important person in the room.”